Western Horseback Riding

 Alpengirl Camp Horses

 Alpengirl is an adventure travel camp that does not operate in one place or on one property, we go lots of places and see and do lots of different things in different areas during our nomadic travel itinerary.
 We travel to meet our professional cowgirls or cowboys and their horses, at their properties or ranches where we take off for adventure on horseback.
 The camp horses we ride are used to all sorts of different riders of all abilities, experience and sizes.
 The horses are used to the trails we are on, the trail-less areas we go to and the other horses in the group.
-In Montana, some girls will get to ride a mule!
-These are the best animals for mountainous trail riding in steep and rugged wilderness terrain - they are smooth and sure-footed and many girls prefer them to horses.
-Regardless of mule or horse preference, our professional cowboys will fit girls to a horse or mule that is best suited to their size and experience.
+In Montana, some campers will get to ride a mule!
+These are the best animals for mountainous trail riding in steep and rugged wilderness terrain - they are smooth and sure-footed and many campers prefer them to horses.
+Regardless of mule or horse preference, our professional cowboys will fit campers to a horse or mule that is best suited to their size and experience.

 Cowgirls & Cowboys

-Girls Horseback Riding, Horsemanship & Cantering
+Horseback Riding, Horsemanship & Cantering

 On the Trail

 On top of our sturdy horses, we follow one another along a trail to awe-inspiring views of mountain ranges or look across a vast ocean.
 Occasionally, our outfitters take us off trail, on a new route each time to maintain pristine conditions, to see places people rarely get to see.
 All of the trails we ride on are mountainous and rugged and because of this, most of the time, our pace is at a walk.
 We’ll cross streams, step over fallen trees, forge through left over snowfields and ride in wildflower filled meadows.
 We’ll take a lunch and have breaks off the horses during the day of riding, we’ll enjoy Alpenolympic events such as snowball fights in the mountains and be sure to take lots of pictures.
-Girls should consider either the Majestic Big Sky Adventure or the Yellowstone Horseback Adventure if horseback riding is a main interest in attending Alpengirl camp this summer.
+Campers should consider the Yellowstone Horseback Adventure if horseback riding is a main interest in attending Alpengirl camp this summer.